 Who answers to whom in the publishing world is an incredibly complicated business.
 There are imprints that may or may not be almost independent from the publishing house to which they're attached.
 (The independent ones are like independent music labels, still depending on a major label for all the things they can't do themselves.)
-There are connections between UK publishers and overseas publishers that may or may not tie in with the name of the publishing hourse.
-And so on and so forth.
 The variations and intricacies are mind-boggling.